cs3110/textbook/src/chapters/data/ounit.md

   | x :: xs -> x + sum xs
 ```

-Now create a second file named `sum_test.ml`, and put this code into it:
+Now create a second file named `test.ml`, and put this code into it:
 ```ocaml
 open OUnit2
 open Sum